 Yes, homeopathic remedies are safe for everyone, even children.
 As they are ultra-dilutions, there is no interaction with prescription medications, herbs, vitamins or supplements and no risk of toxicity.

-How often do you need to follow up?
+How often do I need to follow up?

 We usually have you come back every 4-6 weeks in the beginning to see your progress.
 After a while, visits are scheduled for longer intervals.